 Many lawyers find it easier to work with print secondary sources than with online editions.
-This is because it is easier to skim print materials, to flip back and forth between relevant sections, and to review the table of contents to insure that you do not overlook relevant information.
+This is because it is easier to skim print materials, to flip back and forth between relevant sections, and to review the table of contents so that no relevant information is overlooked.
 When working with print materials, keep in mind the following:

 Use the index and table of contents.
-Typically, to determine where to look in a print resources, you will use the index and/or table of contents.
+Typically, to determine where to look in a print resources, you will use these finding aids.
 The index usually is found at the back of the book or, for large multi volume sources, in a separate volume at the end of the set.
 You can look up keywords in the index to see where the relevant discussion appears.
 Most secondary sources have a table of contents at the beginning of the book and often have a more detailed table of contents for each chapter at the beginning of the chapter.
 Skimming the table of contents is another good way to find a relevant discussion of your issue.

-Review the pocket part.
+Review the pocket part or supplement.
 It is important to keep in mind that books are only as up-to-date as their publication date.
-Accordingly, it is common for legal materials to be updated with "pocket parts."
-A pocket part is supplement updating the main volume and typically is at the end of the volume, slipped into a special pocket designed to hold the update.
-Sometimes pocket parts become too large to be included at the end of the volume and instead appear as separate volumes.
-Whenever you are working with a print resource, in order to insure that you are looking at current information, it is critical that you consult the pocket-part or any other available update.
+Accordingly, it is common for legal materials to be updated with "pocket parts" (where updates are filed in a special "pocket" designed to hold the update) or supplemental volume.
+Pocket parts and supplements update the main volume and are typically at the end of the volume.
+Whenever you are working with a print resource, it is critical that you consult the pocket-part or any other available update.

 Online resources provide a rich array of secondary sources, and it is likely that you will be working with the digital versions of certain secondary sources.
 The most common ways to access secondary sources in online databases are (1) through general keyword searching and (2) by browsing the available secondary sources to determine the titles that seem most relevant.
-"Browsing Online Databases for Additional Secondary Sources," on this page at your right, gives you instructions for accessing secondary sources in the most common databases.
+"Browsing Online Databases for Additional Secondary Sources," on this webpage gives you instructions for accessing secondary sources in the most common databases.

 The following tips will assist you in working with online secondary sources:

-Legal encyclopedias provide an overview of the "the law."
+Legal encyclopedias provide an overview of the law.
 Legal encyclopedias typically have a wonderful breadth of coverage, giving background information on a wide range of legal topics and areas of the law.
 They are often a great starting point for your research.

 Legal encyclopedias may be state specific or more general.
 The most common general legal encyclopedias are: